v3lmx/spmt-api/README.md

 ⚠️ This repository is meant to be a proof of concept, some stuff might be sub-optimal or outright broken.

+For now the focus is exploring the features of the crate `rspotify`, and what can be done with the spotify API.
+Everything is ugly and not optimal.

+> Please don't judge me on the code quality, I know it's really bad right now :)

 ## Concept

 - Sync your music library into `spmt` (better name ideas welcome)